arm/tosa-for-spirv-codegen/README.md

 ## Generator Usage

+The *tosa2spirv* Generator is a command line executable that makes use of the [VgfWriter](vgfwriter/include/VgfWriter.hpp) library ('vgfwriter/include/VgfWriter.hpp') which is a wrapper of the ml-sdk-vgf-lib.

+The VgfWriter library (libvgfWriter.a) is currently enabled by default, but can be disabled by adding `-DBUILD_VGF_WRITER=OFF` to the CMake command.

-The *tosa2spirv* Generator executable can be used to generate SPIR-V in two ways.
+The executable can be used to generate SPIR-V in two ways.

 **Option 1:** Using a TOSA FlatBuffers file containing the serialized subgraph.